Town Snow Management

 Yes.
 Signs will be posted 24 hours in advance to indicate when your street will be cleared.
 Vehicles parked on the street while signs are posted may be ticketed and towed

-Parking during snow removal days is always a struggle so this year we will be making some changes to make residential parking easier on snow removal days in your area.
+Parking during snow removal days is always a struggle so we have made some changes to make residential parking easier on snow removal days in your area.

 This year, the Town will be clearing snow on alternating blocks to allow residents to park their vehicles closer to their homes on snow removal days.